-Tax incentives for expats, home renovation grants and easy visas are just some of the ways that overseas governments are trying to attract well-heeled and hard-working expats.
+Tax incentives, home renovation grants and easy visas are just some of the ways that overseas governments are trying to attract well-heeled and hard-working expats.

 See if your favourite country has a scheme, whether you’re looking for a cheap property or a new adventure in life.